smaurice101/maadsbml/docs/source/usage.rst

      - This is the IP Address MAADSBML will listen

        on for connections.
+   * - CHIP
+     - Set to AMD64 for Windows/Linux or ARM64 for Mac
+   * - VIPERLOGNAME
+     - All MAADSBML logs are stored in this Kafka Topic
+   * - VIPERVIZPORT
+     - This is the port for the MAADSBML dashboard.

+       Refer to :ref:`MAADSBML Dashboard`
+   * - BROKERHOSTPORT
+     - This is the boker host and port for Kafka

+       For on-premise Kafka use: 127.0.0.1:9092

+       For Cloud Kafka you need the cluster broker url

+       You get this from your Clound vendor: AWS or Confluent
+   * - KAFKACLOUDUSERNAME
+     - If using Kafka Cloud you must specify a cloud username

+       This usually the API Key
+   * - KAFKACLOUDPASSWORD
+     - If using Kafka Cloud you must specify the cloud password.

+       This is usually the API Secret
    * - maadsdocker/maads-batch-automl-otics
      - MAADSBML Docker container for Windows/Linux users
    * - maadsdocker/maads-batch-automl-otics-arm64